All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I switch GLP-1 medications at 9 months if results are slowing?

 Slowing results at 9 months is normal deceleration, not treatment failure.
-However, if you have been on semaglutide and feel you have room for more weight loss, switching to tirzepatide may provide additional benefit .
+But if you have been on semaglutide and feel you have room for more weight loss, switching to tirzepatide may provide additional benefit .

 Is it safe to take GLP-1 medications for more than 9 months?